Support Page Content

 The Master of Science in Communication Sciences and Disorders at Sacramento State emphasizes theory before practice.
 Students must understand that admission priority is given to students whose undergraduate curriculum is the most equivalent to Sacramento State’s Communication Sciences and Disorders Undergraduate Curriculum.

-The Master of Science program in Communication Sciences and Disorders at California State University, Sacramento is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
-Current period of 8 years beginning December 1, 2011 through November 30, 2019.
+In addition to California State University, Sacramento's full accreditation by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), the Communication Sciences and Disorders Master of Science (M.S.) education program in Speech-Language Pathology at California State University, Sacramento is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+Current period of 8 years beginning December 1, 2019 through November 30, 2027.

 Doctorate of Audiology (Au.D.)

 The Department of Communication Sciences and Disorders is pleased to announce that it has received approval from the Sacramento State campus, the California State University Chancellor's Office, and the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) for the Doctor of Audiology (Au.D.) curriculum and program design.
 The program has also been granted Developing Status by the Accreditation Commission for Audiology Education (ACAE).
-We are also pleased to announce that Jane Grabowski, AuD, will be joining our full-time, tenure-track faculty in Fall 2019, serving in the position of Clinic Coordinator.
+In July 2020, the Au.D. program was awarded candidacy by the Council on Academic Accreditation.
+The program is welcoming its first cohort of students in August 2020.

-In order to maximize opportunities for program graduates, we are seeking dual accreditation and have applied to the American Speech-Language-Hearing Association (ASHA) Council on Academic Accreditation (CAA) for Candidacy Status.
-The CAA has accepted our application for candidacy and will be conducting a site visit in Spring 2020.
-Pending the awarding of final candidacy status, we will implement the program.
-Pending the awarding of final candidacy status, we will implement the program in the 2020-21 academic year.
-The Au.D. can then join the Communication Sciences and Disorders programs, the Doctor of Physical Therapy program, and the School of Nursing in Folsom Hall.
-The addition of the Au.D. program to our rich interprofessional education (IPE) environment, which is unique among training programs, will further our University’s ability to graduate more education and healthcare professionals who are ready to meet the current demand for collaborative student, client, and patient-centered assessment and treatment.
+The Au.D. joins the Communication Sciences and Disorders programs, the Doctor of Physical Therapy program, and the School of Nursing in Folsom Hall.
+The addition of the Au.D. program to our rich interprofessional education (IPE) environment, which is unique among training programs, furthers our University’s ability to graduate more education and healthcare professionals who are ready to meet the current demand for collaborative student, client, and patient-centered assessment and treatment.

 Structured Hierarchical Integrated Training